imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-05-30-how-a-man-treats-you-is-how-he-feels-about-you.md

 ---
 key: blog-post
-pageKey: blog-post
 protected: false
-category: "Random life stuff"
+category: Dating & Love
-thumbnail: "/img/products-grid2.jpg"
+thumbnail: /img/fullsizeoutput_15e7.jpeg
-thumbnailAlt: "coffee up in this jawn"
+thumbnailAlt: coffee up in this jawn
 title: How a man treats you is how he feels about you.
 subTitle: How a man treats you is how he feels about you.
 date: 2019-04-24T18:51:58.375Z